optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 ### Regular decision process

 Most changes to estimagic are additions of new functionality or strict improvements of existing functionality.
-Such changes can be discussed in GitHub Issues and Discussions and implemented in pull requests.
+Such changes can be discussed in GitHub issues and discussions and implemented in pull requests.
 They do not require an Estimagic Enhancement Proposal.

 Before starting to work on estimagic, contributors should read [how to contribute](how-to)